hcguersoy/swarm-elastic-demo/readme.md

 Suggestions are always welcome.

 # Thanks too...
-This demo was inspired by a Gist from [Thomas Barlow](https://github.com/tombee).
+This demo was inspired by a Gist from [Thomas Barlow](https://github.com/tombee) and the nice [Elasticsearch SRV plugin](https://github.com/github/elasticsearch-srv-discovery).

 # Creating Swarm Cluster